Milstein-type Schemes for Hyperbolic SPDEs: Introduction

 for a suitable square function norm of $\Phi$ (see Proposition \ref{prop:log-maximal-inequality} below).

 Furthermore, regularity estimates are needed.
 It is only possible to show $1/2$-Hölder continuity of the $p$-th moment of the mild solution $U$ to \eqref{eq:introSEE} in $X$ but not in $Y$.
-A different splitting of the error permits us to circumvent this: Rather than $(\E\|\sol{t}-\sol{s}\|_X^p)^{1/p}$ for $s\le t$, we estimate differences with the semigroup $(\E\|\sol{t}-\sg{t-s}\sol{s}\|_X^p)^{1/p}$ in terms of $(t-s)^{1/2}$.
-Since some terms then vanish, the remaining terms can be estimated via linear growth and thus also in $Y$, as illustrated in Lemma \ref{lem:regularity-UtDiffVst-Z}.
-On $X$, this decay can be improved to $t-s$ by additionally considering the difference with the stochastic integral term $\int_s^t G(\sg{t-s}\sol{s})\dWHr$ (cf. Lemma \ref{lem:regularity-DiffWithStInt-X}).
-All in all, we show an estimate of the error in terms of itself, from which we deduce the final bound \eqref{eq:mainEstIntro} by a discrete Grönwall inequality.
+A different splitting of the error permits us to circumvent this: Rather than $(\E[\|\sol{t}-\sol{s}\|_X^p])^{1/p}$ for $s\le t$, we estimate differences with the semigroup $(\E[\|\sol{t}-\sg{t-s}\sol{s}\|_X^p])^{1/p}$ in terms of $(t-s)^{1/2}$.
+Since some terms then vanish, the remaining terms can be estimated via linear growth and thus also in $Y$, as illustrated in Lemma~\ref{lem:regularity-UtDiffVst-Z}.
+On $X$, this decay can be improved to $(t-s)^1$ by additionally considering the difference with the stochastic integral term $\int_s^t G(\sg{t-s}\sol{s})\dWHr$ (cf.\ Lemma \ref{lem:regularity-DiffWithStInt-X}).
+The proof is finished by an application of a discrete Grönwall inequality.

-\subsubsection{Overview}
+\subsection{Overview}

 Section \ref{sec:prelim} recalls some facts from stochastic integration, Fréchet derivatives, and semigroup approximation required subsequently.
 We introduce our setting and assumptions in full generality in Section \ref{sec:settingAssumptions}.
 Section \ref{sec:WPStability} then recalls the underlying well-posedness results from the literature and contains a proof of pointwise strong stability of the Milstein scheme.
-Pathwise uniform convergence rates for the Milstein scheme are stated and proven in \ref{sec:convergence}, where the main result in Theorem \ref{thm:main} extends Theorem \ref{thm:intro} above.
-Improvements for the exponential Milstein scheme in Theorem \ref{thm:expMilstein} and the linear case in Corollary \ref{cor:linearCase} as well as possible generalizations are discussed.
+Pathwise uniform convergence rates for the Milstein scheme are stated and proven in \ref{sec:convergence}, where the main result in Theorem \ref{thm:main} extends Theorem~\ref{thm:intro} above.
+Improvements for the exponential Milstein scheme in Theorem \ref{thm:expMilstein} and the linear case in Corollary \ref{cor:linearCase} as well as possible generalisations are discussed.
 Our results are illustrated for the stochastic Schrödinger, Maxwell's, and transport equations in Section \ref{sec:examples}.
 Numerical simulations for different versions of the stochastic Schrödinger equation in Section \ref{sec:simulations} validate our theoretical findings.